ibm-build-lab/terraform-ibm-cloud-pak/cp4d_4.0/modules/cp4d4.0_aws/README.md

 | `master_data_management`      | Install Master Data Management module.
 By default it's not installed.                                                                                                                                                         | `{ "enable" : "no", "version" : "4.0.1", "channel" : "v1.1" }`                     | No       |
 | `decision_optimization`      | Install Decision Optimization module.
 By default it's not installed.                                                                                                                                                         | `{ "enable" : "no", "version" : "4.0.1", "channel" : "v4.0" }`                     | No       |

-**NOTE** The boolean input variable `enable` is used to enable/disable the module.
-This parameter may be deprecated when Terraform 0.12 is not longer supported.
-In Terraform 0.13, the block parameter `count` can be used to define how many instances of the module are needed.
-If set to zero the module won't be created.

 For an example of how to put all this together, refer to our [Cloud Pak for Data Terraform script](https://github.com/ibm-hcbt/cloud-pak-sandboxes/tree/master/terraform/cp4data).